 2.1 Subject to compliance with the European Human Rights Directive and the rules of natural justice, the Appeals Panel may vary the procedure at hearings if they consider that it is conducive to the business.

 MEMBERSHIP

-2.2 Membership will be a total of 3 to reflect the political make-up of the Council.
+- 2.2 Membership will be a total of 3 to reflect the political make-up of the Full Council. - 2.3 Members of the appeal panel cannot be members of Chief Officer Standards Committee.

 MEETINGS